 Richard and Charlotte Gantlett farm today, supported by their children

 with the primary purpose of growing the life in the soil.

 We have an enthusiastic team of local, dedicated and skilled farmers (our staff), engineers, craftsmen and tradesmen who support and make the team.
 They are a dedicated team who when necessary work long hours to reap the harvest or sow the next one.

 Experience and tradition is combined with a deep-rooted belief that farming should work together with Nature, not against it.

 We started organic conversion in 1998 and working Biodynamically in 2004.

 Biodynamic (greek: life-energy or force)

-The biodynamic methods we use are a key part of achieving sustainable, regenerative, natural and quality food.
+The biodynamic methods we use are a key part of being sustainable, achieving soil regeneration and producing natural and quality food.

 comes healthy plants and animals,